matveynator/chicha-telegram-bot/README.md

-# ChichaTeleBot - your AI voice assistant on Telegram in Docker.
+# ChichaTeleBot - your AI voice assistant on Telegram packed in Docker.
 ## Chicha saves your time!
 Powered by [SYSTRAN/faster-whisper](https://github.com/SYSTRAN/faster-whisper) transformer and [OpenAI/whisper-large-v2](https://huggingface.co/openai/whisper-large-v2) language model.
 Written in GO.
 Works in Docker.